proteincakery.com

 stack of four healthy lemon cookies on a white plate with granulated erythritol next to them and lemon in the background

-Healthy Lemon Cookies
+Lemon Protein Sugar Cookies

 Ingredients

-• ½ cup unflavored whey/casein protein blend 36g
+• ½ cup (36 g) unflavored whey/casein protein blend

-• 2 tablespoons coconut flour 14g
+• 2 tablespoons (14 g) coconut flour

-• ½ teaspoon baking powder 2.5ml
+• ½ teaspoon baking powder

 • a pinch of sea salt